Surgery - Lymph Node Dissection

 The sentinel lymph node

 The sentinel lymph node is the first lymph node in the chain of lymph nodes that drain the lymph fluid from the breast.
-In sentinel lymph node biopsy, only the first one to several lymph nodes that are the primary drainage point for the breast are removed.
+In sentinel lymph node biopsy, only the first 1 to several lymph nodes are removed.
 To identify which lymph node(s) are sentinel, a radioactive substance or dye is injected into the breast near the tumor.
 This dye drains to the sentinel node, making it visible for the surgeon to identify.
 If there is no cancer found in the sentinel node(s), it is generally unlikely that there will be cancer in the other axillary lymph nodes.3,4

-Possible side effects of surgery to the lymph nodes
+Short-term side effects of surgery to the lymph nodes may include:1

-The surgery to test the axillary lymph nodes for cancer usually takes about an hour, although the time to be admitted varies by location.
+The surgery to test the axillary lymph nodes for cancer usually takes about an hour.
+However, the time to be admitted varies by location.
 In certain cases, the lymph node biopsy is done at the same time as breast surgery, such as a lumpectomy or mastectomy.
-The surgery is done using general anesthesia, a medication that puts the patient to sleep for the procedure.5
+The surgery is done using general anesthesia.5

-Once the lymph nodes have been removed, they are sent to a pathology laboratory to be examined under a microscope.
+Once the lymph nodes have been removed, they are sent to a lab to be examined under a microscope.
 It can take several days to get the pathology report.5

-Recovery time after surgery is very individual.
-To aid in recovery and minimize side effects, physical therapy exercises may be recommended to help restore range of motion and strength in the affected arm.5
+Recovery time after surgery varies.
+To help you recover and reduce side effects, your doctor may recommend physical therapy exercises.
+These can help restore range of motion and strength in the affected arm.5